wpeka/auction-software/README.md

 Simple Auction: It’s the most common type of auction.
 Auction starts from a specific price, and users bid for the product.
 At the end of the auction, if the reserve price is met the user with the highest bid can buy the product.

-Reverse Auction: This auction is the reverse of Simple auction.
+Reverse Auction: This auction is the reverse of a Simple auction.
 The auction will start from a specific price, and users place bids to lower the bid price.
 The user with the lowest bid wins.
 This auction is suitable for government contracts, service contracts, work to be awarded to lower bidders.

 Penny Auction (PRO version): In Penny auction, the user needs to buy credits/bids.
 Once the user places a bid, the amount set (usually a penny) gets deducted.
 This amount is not refundable.
 The bidder with the highest bid after the auction has the right to buy the product at the start price.